zicht/standards-php/README.md

 - `@see` tag in doc is not required but one or more is allowed.
 Follows `@link`.
 - `@deprecated` tag in doc is not required but only one is allowed.
 Follows `@see` (if used) or `@version` (if used).

-#### Zicht.Commenting.ClassConstantComment
-Requires constants in classes to have a doc block.

 #### Zicht.Commenting.DefineComment
 Looks for comments before the `define` function of PHP.